 Muskau Castle is also known as Muskau Park, a beautiful haven of peace in the heart of Bad Muskau in Saxony.
-It is one of the most recent castles in Germany since its construction dates back to the 19th century, an era which explains its incredible Neo-Renaissance style.
+It is one of Best Castles in Germany but also one the most recent castles in Germany since its construction dates back to the 19th century, an era which explains its incredible Neo-Renaissance style.

 The place is magical in autumn when leaves in the park are as red as the castle’s bricks.
 You want one more reason to visit this castle?
 It is a symbol of the European Union and of good understanding between countries, as 2/3 of the estate is located in Poland and 1/3 in Germany.